plainbytesstudio/OmniReply/readme.md

 - **Smart Clipboard Monitoring:** Instantly detects and cleans text from your clipboard using native Win32 APIs.
 - **Context-Aware Engine (Meta-Prompting):** Combine **Personas** (Novice, Pro, OP), **Scenes** (Reddit, Twitter, TikTok), and **Objectives** (Recommend, Support, Rebuttal) for the perfect reply.
 - **Multi-Model Integration:** Direct support for OpenAI (GPT-4o), Google Gemini (1.5 Pro/Flash), xAI Grok, and DeepSeek.
-- **Human-like Write-back:** Simulates hardware-level keyboard input with random delays to ensure compatibility and avoid platform automation detection.
+- **Human-like Write-back:** Simulates hardware-level keyboard input with random delays to ensure compatibility and to better mimic natural typing behavior.
 - **Privacy-First Architecture:**
     - **No Intermediary Servers:** Your data goes directly from your machine to the AI provider.
     - **Local Storage:** Profiles, rules, and history logs stay on your hard drive.